sbackus/antifa-witches/README.md

 # antifa-witches
 A TTRPG about a coven of witches who are fighting fascism

-NatziCon 2020 is coming to your town.
+You just found out NatziCon 2020 is coming to your town.
 Of course that's not what they call it.
-They've got some bullshit name like "unite the right" or "Trump rally" But fuck that noise.
+They've got some bullshit name like "Unite the Right" or "Trump Campaign Rally" But fuck that.
 You've seen this shit before and you know what it is: another fucking NatziCon.

 One: You're a witch.
 You do magic and other queer stuff.
-Two: You're willing to oppose Fascism by any means necessary
+Two: You're willing to oppose fascism by any means necessary.

 # CHARACTER CREATION
-Roll  3D6  to  determine  your  descriptor,  your ,  and  your  antifa  type
+Roll 3D6 to determine your Descriptor, your Motivation, and your Preferred Praxis

 ## DESCRIPTOR
 1. Punk